Promoting positive behaviour

 - Rights, Respect and Responsibility work through PSHE (Personal, Social and Health Education), Circle Time and curriculum activities which encourage children to accept responsibility for their own actions;

-- School and Class Council meetings aimed at giving children responsibility and developing a sense of community;
+- pupil led meetings aimed at giving children responsibility and developing a sense of community;

 - the courteous and respectful behaviour of adult role models.